OpeCoded/chatly-app-backend/README.md

 A launch config (we used this) or launch template is needed if we want to create Autoscaling groups

-Create file 19-ami-data.tf, 20-ec2_launch_config.tf
+Create files 19-ami-data.tf, 20-ec2_launch_config.tf
-Goto Amazon console > EC2 > Create a new key pair and keep it safe
+Goto Amazon console > EC2 > Create a new key pair chatlyappKeyPair and keep it safe (chatlyappKeyPair.pem)